 They not only look great but taste amazing too.

 What better way to celebrate someone that you love by baking cookies made with candy cane kisses?

-Peppermint candy is often thought of as a Christmas sweet treat, but these candy kisses with a pink peppermint swirl is also a great way to make a delicious cookie for Valentine’s Day, (or Galentine’s Day) too as red and white are two of the colors of Valentine’s Day.
+Peppermint candy is often thought of as a Christmas sweet treat, but these candy kisses with peppermint swirl is also a great way to make a delicious cookie for Valentine’s Day, (or Galentine’s Day) too as red and white are two of the colors of Valentine’s Day.

 Making these Valentine’s Day Kiss Cookies

 The recipe is simple to do.
 The most important step is to make some space in your freezer that will fit the cookie sheet.

 Candy kisses and hot cookies don’t like each other much, so putting them in the freezer right after cooking helps in this regard.

 Combine your wet ingredients in a stand mixer.
 Whisk the dry ingredients in a separate bowl and then add them to the mixing bowl to make a stiff batter.

 The dough is shaped into small 1 inch balls and then rolled in granulated sugar.